Cyclokitty/100-days-of-code/log.md

 More algos... completed 19 of them.
 And learned and practiced loads of methods -- especially array methods.

 Need to make a list of the algos I've completed and upload them to Github.
 Tomorrow's task!

+#Day 80: April 3, 2017

+**Today's Progress:**

+And more algos.
+Due to internet going down all day long (I sent in a ticket), I only managed a dozen algos.

+Think I need a break from the algo grinding.
+I'll do only a few tomorrow.
+Otherwise, tomorrow will be a web page building kind of day.